 Delray’s most notable culinary event, this amazing evening celebrating its tenth year of dining under the stars brings in Florida’s longest table, stretching 600 yards on Atlantic Avenue.
 Roughly 1,000 diners sit down to the alfresco meal to dig in to different prix-fixe menus from 20 top area restaurants.

 Stretching across 12 city blocks, this is the biggest arts festival in the Southeast.
 More than 30 states and 12 countries are represented by fine arts, crafts, global products, and live music over a three-day period.
-After the stalls close down for the night, the avenue stays busy, thanks to shops and restaurants holding special deals like Salt 7’s special happy hour menu, which includes sushi pizza and duck fat fries.
+After the stalls close down for the night, the avenue stays busy, thanks to shops and restaurants holding special deals.

 More than 100 breweries, cideries, and wineries converge at Old School Square for this festival, offering samples from best breweries across the nation, including Sierra Nevada, Lagunitas, and Funky Buddha.
 Local restaurants also serve signature bar bites while guests play giant Jenga and jumbo beer pong and jam out to a live deejay.